JadeJaber/jadejaber.github.io/_posts/articles/2017-04-05-elasticsearch-cheat-sheet.md

 ### 2.2 Type
 - Represents a class/category of simlar documents (product, account, movie)
 - Consists of a name and a mapping (explained later)
-- Compared to a table within a RDBMS
+- Similar to a table within a RDBMS
 - An index can have one or more types defined, each with their own mapping
 - stored within a metadata field named _type -> Searching for specific documents types applies a filter on this field